ioos/glider-dac/contrib/vsftpd/README.md

 FTP directory has the appropriate SELinux type, of `public_content_rw_t` i.e.:
 `ls -dZ /data/submission`

-If it does not display the aformentioned type, as a superuser, run:
+If it does not display the aforementioned type, as a superuser, run:
 `chcon -R -t public_content_rw_t /data/submission`

 You will also need to allow FTP to make database connections: